Sun, Sand, Sea: What to Do in Seaside, Florida

 1. Hit.
 That.
 Beach.

 I mean, obviously.
 It has to be said, though.
 When you go to Seaside, expect clean white sand.
 Clear, warm water.
-Cobalt blue umbrellas lined up down the beach as far as the eye can see.
+Cobalt blue umbrellas lined up and down the beach as far as the eye can see.
 Don’t worry, it’s not a private beach.
 You can sit there.
 You can even sit under one of those enticing umbrellas if you want.
-There are shacks up and down the beach where you can rent them out.
+There are shacks all along the beach where you can rent them out.
 They rent out kayaks and paddle boards, too.
 Cait and I brought towels, so we decided to forego the umbrella.
-Although the sunburn on my ass the next day was an indicator that maybe we shouldn’t have.
+Although my sunburn the next day was an indicator that maybe we shouldn’t have.

 2. Get Raw and Juicy.